DevMountain/cookie-chat/README.md

 ####
 * The server also allows users to send and receive cookies from HTTP requests.
 * Add a new POST request method to your service called postCookie URL:"http://practiceapi.devmounta.in/api/cookies" to share a new cookie with your fellow coders.
 * Add a new GET request method to your service called getCookies URL:"http://practiceapi.devmounta.in/api/cookies" to see what cookies have been shared.

 ### Add Some Flavor
 ####
 * Right now it just shows the message.
 The object you get back from the server also has a createdAt property.
 Change the UI to show the message, and what time it was created at in normal, human readable formats.
 The server also assigns each user a Cookie type.
 Change the UI to display which type of cookie each message came from.
-* Make the Chatroom filterable by message
+* Make the Chatroom filterable by message.
-* Be able to order the chatroom by date posted
+* Be able to order the chatroom by date posted.
+Right now the default behavior placing new messages at the bottom, but we want the newest one at the top.
+Check out the 3rd example [here](http://www.w3schools.com/angular/ng_filter_orderby.asp).
 * Make the styling look more...professional.

 ## Contributions